-PREREQUISITES: Successful completion of Biology CP or Biology Honors and approval of the Science Department Chairperson.
+PREREQUISITES: Successful completion of Biology CP or Biology Honors.

 The arrival of Europeans into the New World had enormous long term effects on the ecology of North and South America, the indigenous people of those regions and the world economy.
 This course will study the Columbian Exchange from a multidisciplinary point of view by examining the complex global interactions that reshaped the economies, culture, and ecology of Europe, the Americas and Asia as these regions became more dependent on one another starting with early colonial outposts such as Jamestown to the growth of the international trade in silver, tobacco, other crops and people.
 These complex interactions continue to shape the economic, political, cultural and ecology of nations across the globe.